codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

 ## Further information

+- If you want to know more, the [**slides**](/assets/publications/slides/2024-oopsla-typedc-dependent-nominal-physical-typesystem.pdf) should be quite accessible.

 - Interested in using it?
 Be an early adopter, check the [**tutorial**](/docs/tutorial_oopsla2024.pdf) and try proving that your code is (spatially) memory-safe now!